 A Super-Trope to Gag Haircut, My Hair Came Out Green, and Traumatic Haircut, which can be causes of the Bad Hair Day.
 Compare Stubborn Hair and Messy Hair, which are usually a permanent character trait rather than a one-episode issue.
 For its illness-related cousin, see Bedhead-itis.
 Very much Truth in Television.

-- Crabgrass: In this comic (part of which is pictured above), Miles ends up with a bad hair day after he tries to comb his hair himself rather than let his mom do it for him.
+- Crabgrass: In this comic, Miles ends up with a bad hair day after he tries to comb his hair himself rather than let his mom do it for him.

 - In this comic, Garfield suffers a bad hair day and tries to hide it with a full-body Brown Bag Mask.